mcxross/kaptos/README.md

 Kaptos is available on [Maven Central][maven-central] as a Kotlin Multiplatform library.
 You can either add it to you multiplatform project or add it to your platform-specific project.

+> [!WARNING]
-> **IMPORTANT:** Kaptos is currently in development and is not yet available on Maven Central.
+> Kaptos is currently in development and is not yet available on Maven Central.
 You can use the latest snapshot version by adding the snapshot repository to your project as follows:

 ```kotlin
 repositories {